Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Experimental Setup

-During the measurement campaign, the TPC was operated with cathode high voltage values of -10 kV, -12 kV, and -14 kV to produce gas EL signals.
-These voltages correspond to electric fields of -4.6 $\pm$ 0.1 kV/cm, -5.5 $\pm$ 0.2 kV/cm, and -6.4 $\pm$ 0.2 kV/cm respectively in the liquid and -6.8 $\pm$ 0.1 kV/cm, 8.2 $\pm$ 0.2 kV/cm, and -9.6 $\pm$ 0.2 kV/cm respectively in the gas.
+During the measurement campaign, the TPC was operated with cathode high voltage values of -10 kV, -12 kV, and -14 kV, which henceforth will be referenced by absolute value.
+These voltages correspond to electric fields of 4.6 $\pm$ 0.1 kV/cm, 5.5 $\pm$ 0.2 kV/cm, and 6.4 $\pm$ 0.2 kV/cm respectively in the liquid and 6.8 $\pm$ 0.1 kV/cm, 8.2 $\pm$ 0.2 kV/cm, and 9.6 $\pm$ 0.2 kV/cm respectively in the gas.
 The electric field values are computed by COMSOL electric field simulations, using the detector geometry imported from SolidWorks, and averaged over a cylindrical fiducial volume, which is radially bounded by the SiPMs and excludes 1 mm from the cathode and anode grids.
 These values deviate from a parallel plate approximation by -3.0\% in the liquid and -4\% in the gas.
 The main sources of uncertainty are the spatial variation of the field in the fiducial volume and the variation of the liquid level within the bounds of the liquid level meter.
 The change in liquid dielectric constant is small from added xenon ($<$1\% at 4\% [Xe]), so we approximate a constant electric field across all xenon levels.
 At the operating pressure of 2.125 bar, these values correspond to reduced electric fields in the gas of 4.0 $\pm$ 0.1 Td, 4.8 $\pm$ 0.1 Td, and 5.6 $\pm$ 0.1 Td, respectively.

 For each combination of xenon concentration and electric field, we produce gas EL signals by irradiating the active liquid volume with low-energy gamma rays.
 A 17 MBq \iso{241}{Am} check source is mounted on the outer wall of the vacuum insulation chamber and above the liquid surface to minimize attenuation in inactive liquid volumes around the TPC and to create a relatively uniform gamma illumination in the active liquid. \iso{241}{Am} primarily alpha decays to \iso{237}{Np} with the emission of a 59.5 keV gamma ray at a branching ratio of 36\%, providing a quasi-mono-energetic signal in the detector.
 The observed \iso{241}{Am} event rate was 80 Hz - 250 Hz in the TPC, and we typically record a total of 300,000 events per configuration.
 For each detector configurations we also acquired background data with no source, with a typical event rate of 2 Hz --10 Hz; usually 50,000 events were acquired.
 In a small number of acquisitions fewer events were recorded due to HV instability issues.